jeskodes/milestone-project-1-jesk/README.md

 This site was deployed using git, github and vscode.
 I chose to use vscode in order to become proficient using it.

+I set up this project first setting up the folder and files using the command line on my laptop.
+I created an identically named repository on github.

-I wanted to learn how to work with vs code and local and remote git repositories and followed this [freecodecamp tutorial](https://www.freecodecamp.org/news/create-and-sync-git-and-github-repositories/#scenario-2-remote-first) on push and pull commands to keep both repositories in sync.
+I wanted to learn how to work with vs code and local and remote git repositories and followed this [freecodecamp tutorial](https://www.freecodecamp.org/news/create-and-sync-git-and-github-repositories/#scenario-2-remote-first) on syncing local and remote repositories using vs code.
+Throughout the project I then used git push and and git pull commands to keep both repositories in sync after git status and git add.
+I mainly synced repositories using vs code.
+I deployed the site here on github through the actions tab.

 Please access the site on the following link [Pen B Wildlife Photography Workshops](https://jeskodes.github.io/milestone-project-1-jesk/)